Report: Jayhawks back in the running for Iowa grad transfer Isaiah Moss

 According to national college basketball writer Jeff Goodman, Iowa grad transfer Isaiah Moss has reopened his recruitment and is firmly on KU’s radar.

-In fact, Goodman Tweeted on Friday afternoon that “all signs point to Kansas.”
+In fact, Goodman tweeted on Friday afternoon that “all signs point to Kansas.”

 Moss, a 6-foot-5, redshirt junior from Chicago’s Simeon High School, had decided to play his final season of college eligibility at Arkansas but evidently has had a change of heart.